Four More Years

 Published on

 Featured Image I left South America a few weeks ago, and have since been to New York City and a great deal of Ireland.
 Ireland was quite the whirlwind adventure.
-I spent the first night in Limerick at my friend Andy's place, and then the next day we did a road trip up to Galway.
+I spent the first night in Limerick at my friend Andy’s place, and then the next day we did a road trip up to Galway.
 The day after we headed down to Cork, and made a quick pitstop to kiss the original Blarney Stone.
 The next two nights we stayed at little 200 year old cottage in Mitchellstown.
 All in all a great adventure.
 I flew to Edinburgh, Scotland Monday morning, and am currently sitting in a hotel.
-I haven't had time to go take my photos yet, ...
+Cliffs of Moher, Ireland I haven’t had time ...

 Five Days in New York City